 I'm sure some people would be surprised (even by a vegetarian ketogenic diet) but a vegan ketogenic diet is not only possible but perhaps even healthier - the usual tactic to enter ketosis is incredibly high amounts of animal products like egg, bacon and butter.
-Cholesterol and trans-fat heaven (not including the steroids and pharmacueticals etc. in animals these days).
+Cholesterol and trans-fat heaven (not including the steroids and pharmaceuticals etc. in animals these days).
 Vegan ketosis involves sources of fat such as nuts, seeds and avocados.

-What I've been Eating
+What I've Been Eating

 My meals this week have been stir fry's cooked in coconut oil with low carb vegetables, nuts, seeds and peanut butter/tahini.
 Occasionally I'll have a meal of avocados filled with nuts, seeds and coconut flakes, yum!

 My Experience so Far